We're going to cover the following topics on this page:

 Slowly Changing - Rotating through sequence colors

-Motion - Fast or slow motion based on the motion identified for the sequence
+Motion - Fast or slow movement based on the motion identified for the sequence

 We like to have about 50% of the props static or slowly changing and the other 50% doing motion.
 We also shift the roles around during the sequence.
 For example, the rings and pixels trees might switch from motion to slowly changing or static while the spinners and arches take the motion for another portion of the sequence.

 We start by listening repeatedly to the music to feel the motions.
 Does it feel like a fast chase, a controlled fade or maybe a bounce.
 Some songs may feel different in different parts leading to the choice of more than one motion.
 It's not a problem if a song only suggests one motion because we can do the same motion on different props, or in different colors, at different times in the song.

 An example of feeling a motion would be how we handled the windows in our song Light of Christmas.
 We felt like a bounce was a prominent feel in many parts of the song so we gave it a prominent place in the windows.
 We usually consider the windows for static or slowly changing effects but for this songs they get to be stars in the show.

 Looking for Opportunities to Repeat Motions

 We can use the fact that the human brain is an amazing thing to save time and still make our sequence feel good to the viewer.
 Too much motion can result in a feeling of chaos but there's a way to have plenty of motion and still have it look good.
 We can put the same motion on different shaped props and the viewer won't realize it's the same but their brain will spot it and it will just feel right.

 An example of this can be found in our song Wizards in Winter.
 For the last third of the song, where there is a lot of movement, the arches, wreaths, spinners and half spinner are all doing the exact same motion.
 Since the props are shaped differently the motion looks different.
 I was able to just copy and paste, so trust me when I tell you it's the exact same motion.